Restaurants & Cafe’s

 One kilometre north you can access the Doolagharl mountain bike single track.
 These recently extended tracks now comprise 3 graded climbs and 3 graded descents.
 This is beautifully groomed flowing high quality sweet single track.
 If you want more head to the top of town and ride the 8 kilometres of flowing Fire Shed trails.

-The Tathra MTB Enduro is a mountain biking odyssey that extends from the Doolagharl trails Watch a Video into state forests and the stunning Mimosa National Park.
+The Tathra MTB Enduro is a mountain biking odyssey that extends from the Doolagharl trails into state forests and the stunning Mimosa National Park.
 The event staged annually in March offers a choice of a 20km, a 50km and a 100km race.
 The event is a collaboration between the local mountain bike club (Wilderness Coast and Snow Mountains MTB Inc) and environmental group Clean Energy for Eternity (CEFE).
 Profits from the Tathra Enduro will go towards helping Tathra achieve its 50/50 by 2020 target through the provision of solar panels for local service organisations.

 Tathra Beach House has been the starting point on a number of occasions for cyclists riding from the ocean to the top, Tathra to Kosciusko, a fantastic challenge.
 If you don’t think you could ride up, perhaps the return, Kosciusko to Tathra?